laravel-enso/documentation/docs/packages/helpers.md

 ### Classes

 - An abstract `Enum` class which can be used to build an enumeration out of an array or a config file and comes with a set of helper functions
-- An `Obj` class, with a constructor for building an object from an array, a Laravel model that can even have loaded relationships and more.
+- An `Obj` class, with a constructor for building an object from an array, an object, a Laravel model that can even have loaded relationships and more.
 It provides a suite of helper functions, such as:
      * `all()`,
      * `__toString()`,